 Do Bears Have Good Eyesight?

-Bears move their eyes, so they do not have to move their head to see different directions.
+Bears move their eyes, so they do not have to move their head as much to see different directions.
 Bears have a horizontal field of view of 120 degrees compared to our field of vision of 135 degrees.

 Do Bears Have Paws?